docjam/docjam.github.io/_posts/2021-9-24-How-To-Mount-E01-Images.md

 For this how-to, I will be using the forensic image provided by Cal Poly from their [Windows and Android Forensics CCIC Training](https://cci.calpoly.edu/2019-digital-forensics-downloads), but you can use any E01 image you find and follow along.

 First, let us go over what an E01 image is.
-ASR Data developed the Expert witness compression format (E01) to store forensic images.

-For a forensic investigator to examine any digital evidence in E01, they need to mount the file.
+ASR Data developed the Expert witness compression format (E01) to store digital evidence.
+The image is a bit by bit copy of the original.
+For a forensic investigator to examine any digital evidence in E01, they need to mount the image.
 Using the [SIFT Workstation VM](https://www.sans.org/tools/sift-workstation/) we have access to ewfmount, mmls, and mount commands.
-These commands will help us access basic information about the image.
+These commands will help give us access to basic information about the image.

 **NOTE**
 If this is your first time using Linux, refer to the [manual page](https://www.man7.org/linux/man-pages/index.html) of each command before using them.